 A $10B contract with plenty of questions

-GSA-DISA satellite contract is lucrative, but Inmarsat chief has her doubts
+GSA-DISA satellite contract is lucrative, but Inmarsat chief has her doubts on whether the FCSA program will deliver the best services to the warfighter.

 EDITOR'S NOTE: This is the first part of a two-part interview with Rebecca Cowen-Hirsh, former DISA satellite program executive officer and current president of Inmarsat Government Services.